 The Greeks have been producing olives since 3500 BC.
 It all started on the island of Crete.

 Olives have been a big part of the Greek diet for many, many years and the ancient population even described its trees as sacred.

 Nowadays, Greece is the third biggest olive oil produced in the world (only after Spain and Italy) and it has more varieties of olives than any other country.
 Drooling already?

-Greek was founded over 5000 years, which makes it the oldest written language to still be used to this day.
+Greek was founded over 5000 years, which makes the Greek language the oldest written language to still be used to this day.
 Pretty cool record, isn't it?

-Nowadays, the Olympics are all about modern sports like baseball, basketball, athletics, cycling and, starting in 2020, even skateboarding and climbing.
+Nowadays, the Olympic games are all about modern sports like baseball, basketball, athletics, cycling and, starting in 2020, even skateboarding and climbing.

 But it hasn't always been like that.